 How we achieve this –

-Through Ireland’s Military Story’s website and channel which provide a platform with the latest news from those in service in Ireland and throughout the Diaspora; promote Ireland’s military history and heritage; and reach out to veterans to tell their story.
+By taking a multimedia approach Ireland’s Military Story’s website and YouTube channel provide a platform with the latest news from those in service in Ireland and throughout the Diaspora; promote Ireland’s military history and heritage; and reach out to veterans to tell their story.
 Multimedia projects are undertaken at a local and national level that explore specific areas of Ireland’s military story.
 In addition, our work is complemented by the research and contributions made by passionate archivists, curators, family descendants, genealogists, heritage officers, historians, and students.
 These projects are designed and structured with education in mind; teachers, along with students and members of the public are able to access content for free to utilise on their interactive white boards, tablets, and or lesson plans.

 Contributors are welcome to submit articles that will be published on the website.
 We strongly encourage the capturing and recording of family, local, and veterans accounts.